Expanding your farm facility?

 Agricultural Exemptions: Permits are not required for the following agricultural activities if the earth change does not result in soil erosion or sedimentation to waters of the state and does not result in an off-site discharge:

 - Fences (construction, maintenance or removal of fences and fence lines)

 - Removal of trees/shrub stumps or roots

 - Drainage tiling, irrigation or electrical line installation

-Our SESC Agent, Andrea Mayer, is available by appointment to discuss your project, assist with your permit application, and soil erosion and sedimentation control plan.
-Contact her at 231.839.7193 or email@example.com
+Our SESC Agents, Andrea Mayer and Michelle Hill, are available by appointment to discuss your project, assist with your permit application, and soil erosion and sedimentation control plan.
+Contact them at 231.839.7193 or firstname.lastname@example.org and email@example.com .